mycargus/nightwatch-docker-grid/README.md

 # A Dockerized Selenium Grid with Nightwatch

 I built this project to quickly provision a dockerized environment for running UI tests against a dockerized app.
-It employs a dockerized [Selenium Grid][grid] which yields a far more cost-effective CI solution compared to purchasing and maintaining dedicated machines.
+It employs a dockerized [Selenium Grid] which yields a far more cost-effective CI solution compared to purchasing and maintaining dedicated machines.